 Google: Search for Creative Commons License and License-Free Information

 Google has recently added the ability to search for copyright-free, license-free information.
+This tutorial explains how you can take advantage of this feature.

-Looking through the results returned, I am not sure how google decides what information has a license and what does not.
+Looking through the results returned, I am not sure how Google decides what information has a license and what does not.
 Information under the Creative Common License is included in this search.

 How to Search for License-Free or Creative Common License Material:

-1. Goto google advance search
+1. Go to google advanced search

-2. Input your search text in the Find Results box
+2. Input your search text in the Find Results box.

 3. Under Usage Rights select: